Yoneda Lemma for Simplicial Spaces: Introduction

 \subsection{Background}

 The main language here is the language of model categories and complete Segal spaces.
 So, we assume familiarity with both throughout.
 Only a few results are explicitly stated here.
-For a basic introduction to the theory of model categories see \cite{DS95} or \cite{Ho98}.
-For an introduction to complete Segal spaces we will mostly rely on \cite{Ra18a}.
-There is also the original source \cite{Re01}.
+For a basic introduction to the theory of model categories see \cite{dwyersspalinski1995modelcat} or \cite{hovey1999modelcategories}.
+For an introduction to complete Segal spaces see the original source \cite{rezk2001css}.